moovy2/RaspberryMatic/docs/LTS_RELEASE_PLAYBOOK.md

 1. PR targets: `OpenCCU/OpenCCU:master`
 2. Maintainer merges via **Squash & Merge**
-3. If the change is LTS-worthy, apply label `backport:LTS` after merge.
+3. If the change is LTS-worthy, apply label `backport:LTS` and `backport-risk:low` (or other risk) after merge.

 **Why Squash helps:** Backporting becomes a single-commit cherry-pick.

 ---

-## 8. Workflow B — Backport a selected PR from master to upstream LTS
+## 8. Workflow B — Backport selected PRs from master to upstream LTS

 Because `master` is squash-merged, each PR corresponds to **one commit** on `master`.

-### 8.1 Identify the squash commit SHA
+### 8.1 Identify the squash commit SHA (manual)

 Options: